What Does Limited Liability Mean?

 Losing the protection of limited liability is sometimes called "piercing the corporate veil."
-In other words, the loss of liability open up the owner to full liability.
+In other words, the loss of liability opens up the owner to full liability.
 The owner of a business can lose limited liability protection in several different circumstances;

 Misuse of funds.
 If a business owner takes business funds for personal use, or if the owner commingles funds for his or her own gain.
-For example, if the owner has both business and personal funds in a personal checking account and doesn't clearly separate the two types of funds, this may result in misuse of the funds.
+For example, if the owner has mixed both business and personal funds in a personal checking account and doesn't clearly separate the two types of funds, this may result in misuse of the funds.